ygda-org/programming-guide/sections/final.md

 ## Finale
 Congrats!
 You are done with the base of the tutorial.
 We also offer you some extensions you can do to gain more extensive knowledge of the engine.
+Really though, the absolute best way to learn is just to go out there are make stuff!
+You should have the hang of the editor by now, so we suggest exploring and trying to make something without any step-by-step tutorials.

 ---